-Clothing & Supplies: The daycare provides a cushioned mattress and a bedroll for sleeping.
+Clothing & Supplies: We provide a cushioned mattress and a bedroll for sleeping.
 We chose a bedroll because it has a built in pillow and attached blanket.
 (Parents provide a blanket to cover bedroll).
 We provide drinking cups with straw with your child's name labeled.
 We provide lunch, dinner, and snacks; parents are welcome to bring breakfast for their child.

 Please have your child dressed with shoes for outdoor play.